 Of course, none of these trends mean that pitching FSBO is easy.
 The market has left many homeowners with the idea that selling houses is simple.
 The trick is to find them when reality finally begins to sink in.

 You can start by learning and practicing FSBO scripts.
-Chris broke down his seven favorite FSBO scripts here and explained why they work so well: The 7 Best FSBO Scripts of 2021 & Why They Work.
+Chris broke down his seven favorite FSBO scripts here and explained why they work so well: The 7 Best FSBO Scripts & Why They Work.

 6. Millennial Homebuyers